Using Debit vs. Credit Cards in Everyday Life

-At first glance, fees might make you favor debit cards in the debit vs credit competition.
-The worst fee you'll find in a typical debit card is a POS fee -- charged when you use your debit card at a retailer using PIN number.
-While the tide is shifting away from banks charging these fees, you may still encounter them.
-Prepaid debit cards are another story altogether, and are notorious for charging high fees (although those fees are also falling).
+At first glance, fees might make you favor debit cards as you evaluate debit vs. credit cards.
+The worst fee you may find in a typical debit card is a potential POS fee — charged when you use your PIN number for purchases with a retailer.
+While the tide is shifting away from banks charging those fees, you may still encounter them.
+Prepaid debit cards are another story altogether because they are not pure, bank-linked cards.
+Some prepaid cards have created a reputation for charging high fees, although some cards keep charges to a minimum.

-Consumer protection varies when it comes to debit vs credit cards.
-Lawmakers put debit cards and credit cards into different categories.
-To reduce the debit vs credit divide, many issuers offer to give you a similar level of protection -- but there are differences.
-The greatest risk is the fact that you open your checking account to the world (see below).
-For details on how the laws differ, see Debit vs Credit Liability (if you're card is missing, see Lost Debit Card?
+Consumer protection varies when it comes to debit and credit cards.
+Lawmakers place debit cards and credit cards into different categories.
+But to make debit cards more attractive, some issuers offer a similar level of protection that make debit cards almost as safe as credit cards — but there are still differences.
+The biggest problem may be that you expose your checking account to the world with a debit card (see below).
+For details on how the laws differ, see Debit vs Credit Liability (if your card is missing, see Lost Debit Card?
 Act Fast!).

-When you use plastic at some retailers (gas stations in particular), they 'block' your card.
-This means they authorize and reserve money in your account — typically $50 to $100.
+When you use plastic at some retailers (gas stations, in particular), the merchant may “block” your card.
+That means they pre-authorize your purchase and reserve money in your account — typically $50 to $100.
 They don't know exactly how much you'll buy, but they want to make sure you can afford it.
-If you only buy $20 worth of gas, they won't release the remaining amount immediately -- it can take several days.
-During that time, you don't get to use the blocked money and you might bounce checks or incur overdraft charges.
+If you only buy $20 worth of gas, merchants don’t release the remaining amount immediately — that process can take several days.
+During that time, you’re unable to use the blocked money, which might cause you to bounce checks or incur overdraft charges.

-Your checking account hold liquid cash that you're planning to use soon.
-By using debit vs credit, you expose that cash to the world.
-Any retailer can make a mistake and pull too much money -- and you'd be out of luck (at least for a while).
-Furthermore, you might use your PIN all over town.
-If that number (intentionally or accidentally) gets into the wrong hands a scammer could create a fake card, use your PIN at an ATM, and walk with your cash.
-Again, you might get your money back after you prove it was fraud -- but you'd have to jump through some hoops.
+Your checking account holds liquid cash that you're planning to use soon.
+When you use your debit card, you put that cash at risk.
+Any retailer can make a mistake and withdraw too much money, leaving you short on funds (at least for a while).
+Furthermore, you might use your PIN all over town to make “debit” purchases and ATM withdrawals.
+If that number (intentionally or accidentally) gets into the wrong hands, scammers have an easier time getting to your account.
+Again, you might get your money back after you prove it was fraud, but that takes time and energy.